Epidemic model on a network: analysis and applications to COVID-19: Introduction

 One of simplest models of a disease is the Kermack-McKendrick system of equations \cite{km27} involving three populations of susceptible, infected and recovered individuals $(S,I,R)$.
 Using this model together with a probability transition matrix \cite{asmussen} for the geographic coupling, Brockman and Helbling \cite{bh13} performed a remarkable study of the propagation of well-known epidemics like SARS or H1N1 due to airline travel.
 They emphasized that the fluxes between the nodes govern the propagation of the epidemic.

 In this article, we consider $(S,I,R)$ Kermack-McKendrick equations coupled to a network through a graph Laplacian matrix \cite{crs01}.
 The combination of the simple SIR dynamics with the diffusion yields the essential ingredients to model and understand an epidemic, such as the COVID-19.
 In particular, \begin{itemize} \item there are few parameters so that fitting to data can be successful, \item it contains the essential ingredient of importation of infected subjects from country to country. \end{itemize} The epidemic front is controlled by the availability of susceptibles.
 If susceptibles are large enough, the front cannot be stopped.
 The number of susceptibles varies from node to node.
-Reducing this number at a given location can be done through vaccination.
-This is expensive and the whole network cannot be vaccinated.
-It is therefore important to address the question: what nodes are more useful to vaccinate to mitigate the epidemic?
+Reducing this number at a given location can be done through isolation.
+This is expensive and cannot be done for the whole network.
+It is therefore important to address the question: what nodes are more useful to isolate to mitigate the epidemic?

 Using this model together with the detailed data available \cite{jhopkins} \cite{world}, we predicted the onset of the COVID-19 epidemic in Mexico \cite{cbc20}.
 The present article is devoted to the detailed analysis of the model.
 We first prove that it is well-posed and that solutions remain positive.
 We introduce an epidemic criterion that generalizes the well-known $R_0$ of the scalar case.
 For small diffusion, nodes are almost decoupled and an outbreak occurs at a node if the local $R_0$ is larger than one.
 When the diffusion is moderate, the epidemic criterion depends on the network and when there is an outbreak, it starts synchronously on the network.
-Using this criterion, we define a vaccination or isolation policy.
-We find that it is most useful to vaccinate the high connectivity nodes and not efficient to vaccinate neighbors.
-For the particular case of the COVID-19 we discuss the effect of deconfining; the model shows that allowing circulation between heavily and weakly infected areas will prolong the outbreak in the latter. \\ The article is organized as follows.
-In section 2, we introduce the model, discuss its main features and present the epidemic criterion.
-Section 3 shows a simple six node network based on the country of Mexico; there the effect of vaccination is discussed.
-The COVID-19 disease is studied in section 4 and we show the estimation of the time of outbreak in Mexico.
-The important issue of deconfinement is studied in section 5.
-We conclude in section 6.
+Using this criterion, we define an isolation policy.
+We find that it is most useful to isolate the high connectivity nodes and not efficient to isolate neighbors.
+For the particular case of the COVID-19 we discuss the effect of deconfining; the model shows that allowing circulation between heavily and weakly infected areas will prolong the outbreak in the latter.